The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Structure?</summary>

-- It is a collectio of data of different data type
+- It is a collection of data of different data type
 - It is a user data type
 - Data can of `int, float, char, double` etc data type
 - We can access the member of structure by making the variable of structure